 About Cannes, France

-Located in the Alpes-Maritimes region, Cannes is the host city of the annual Cannes Lions International Festival of Creativity and Cannes Film Festival, Midem.
-This city is known for its association with the famous and affluent, along with a dizzying variety of luxury restaurants and hotels.
-Cannes has an economy that consists of a high-tech cluster and the rest of the economic environment is based on tourism, aviation and trade.
+Cannes is a city in France that is located in the Alpes-Maritimes region.
+It is also the host city of the annual Cannes Lions International Festival of Creativity and Cannes Film Festival, Midem.
+Cannes is known for its association with the famous and affluent, along with the dizzying variety of luxury restaurants and hotels.
+The city has an economy that consists of a high-tech cluster and the rest of the economic environment is based on business fairs, tourism, aviation and trade.
 Cannes enjoys a Mediterranean climate and features at least 12 hours of sunshine daily.
-The weather gets milder during winter and all the seasons experience relatively low rainfall.
+The weather gets mild during winter and all the seasons experience relatively low rainfall.

 Popular Destinations in Cannes

-Boulevard de la Croisette: This location features a beachfront promenade that offers magnificent views of the Gulf and the Lérins Islands in the distance of the Mediterranean Sea.
-This is also one of the most fashionable streets on the French Riviera, and widely considered the epicenter of tourist activities in the city.
-The Boulevard de la Croisette ends at a yacht harbor, where the impressive pirate ship, Neptune, is docked.
+Boulevard de la Croisette: The location features a beachfront promenade that offers magnificent views of the gulf and the Lérins Islands in the distance of the Mediterranean Sea.
+This is also one of the most fashionable streets on the French Riviera and the epicenter of tourist activities in the city.
+The Boulevard de la Croisette ends at a yacht harbor, where the impressive pirate ship Neptune is docked.

-Notre-Dame de l’Espérance: Built in the 16th century, Notre-Dame de l’Espérance is the city’s most important church.
-It features a prominent Madonna on the high altar that dates back to the 17th century, and has a wooden statue of Saint Anne from the 1500s.
-When visitors enter the church, they will be impressed by the towering heights of its Gothic vaulting as well as the church’s peaceful interiors.
+Notre-Dame de l’Espérance: Built in the 16th century, this is the city’s most important church.
+The church features a prominent Madonna on the high altar that dates back to the 17th century and has a wooden statue of Saint Anne from the 1500s.
+When visitors enter the church, they will be awed by the inspiring heights of its Gothic vaulting as well as the church’s peaceful interior.